 The Commissioner is authorized to spend funds appropriated for the election, with the approval of the Elections Commission.

-The commissioner will run any elections for any ASUW Program.
-Request for such must be made in writing to the ASUW Elections Commission or other designee.
+The Commissioner will run any elections for any ASUW Program.
+Request for such must be made in writing to the Elections Commission or other designee.
 Dates for these elections must be constructed in consultation with the Elections Commissioner.

 ASUW Elections Commission

-Specific responsibilities and authorities of the ASUW Elections Commission throughout the duration of the election process include the following:

-There shall be an Election not inconsistent with the provisions of this Article.
+Responsibilities and Authorities

-The Elections Commission will set all election and associated dates to fit the current academic calendar following the guidelines set forth in this article, with the approval of the ASUW Senate.
+The Elections Commission shall set all election and associated dates to fit the current academic calendar following the guidelines set forth in this article, with the approval of the ASUW Senate.

-Applications, financial statements, and election rules shall be provided by the Elections Commission, and be made available in the ASUW Office by 9:00 a.m. on a school day selected by the Commission during the second week of February.
+Applications, financial statements, and election rules shall be provided by the Elections Commission and be made available in the ASUW Office by 9:00 a.m. on a school day selected by the Commission during the second week of February.

 All candidates must submit applications to the ASUW Office by 4:30 p.m. on the date selected by the Elections Commission, no less than three (3) and no more than four (4) weeks following the release of the applications to be considered.
 Candidates who submit applications after that date will not have their names placed on the ballot.
 Candidates will be required to attend a workshop to explain the elections rules on the date applications are due at a time and place to be announced by the ASUW Elections Commission.
 Reasons constituting legitimate excuses for missing the workshop will be determined in advance by the Commission.
 Candidates with valid excuses must submit them to the Commission prior to the workshop and will be required to attend an alternate session with members of the Commission.

-It will be the responsibility of the ASUW Elections Commissioner to host a minimum of two (2) general information sessions between the dates applications are available and the time applications are due.
+The Commission shall, in conjunction with the ASUW Elections Commissioner, host a minimum of two (2) general information sessions between the dates applications are available and the time applications are due.
 These sessions must be open to the campus; style and programming will be at the discretion of the ASUW Elections Commission.

-It will be at the discretion of the Elections Commission each year to set the maximum amount of money that may be spent by the candidates for President, Vice President, and Senator for the Elections, with the approval of the ASUW Senate.
+It will be at the discretion of the Elections Commission each year to set the maximum amount of money that may be spent by the candidates for President, Vice President, and Senator for the elections, with the approval of the ASUW Senate.

 Campaigning and publicity rules shall be established by the Elections Commission with the approval of the ASUW Senate.